iosg073/Notes-CODE-Django-1st-Repo/readme.md

 PostgreSQL within Django.

 If you are downloading and running a Python project, you can usually install its dependencies with `pip install -r requirements.txt`.
+This is essentially `npm install`, pip is our python package manager.
+Requirements.txt is our new package.json.

 Let's go ahead and create our project. `django-admin` gives us commands to generate some of our project for us.